Pagan Kennedy: Career

 Kennedy's autobiographical zine Pagan's Head detailed her life during her twenties.

 In 2007, Kennedy wrote a biography called The First Man-Made Man about Michael Dillon, a British physician and author who in the mid-1940s became the first successful case of female-to-male sex change treatment that included a phalloplasty (the surgical construction of a penis).

 In July 2012, Kennedy was named design columnist for The New York Times Magazine.
 Her column, "Who Made That", detailed the origins of a wide variety of things, such as the cubicle and the home pregnancy test.
 Kennedy resigned from the column after signing a contract with Houghton Mifflin Harcourt to write a book, Inventology.

 In 2020, Kennedy's investigation into the history of the first rape kit written for The New York Times, "The Rape Kit's Secret History", received national media attention.
 It led to a revival of interest surrounding Marty Goddard's story, including the auction of an early rape kit at Sotheby's.
-Kennedy went on to write a full-length book about the rape kit, which is forthcoming from Vintage Books in 2025.
+Kennedy went on to write a full-length book about the rape kit, which was published by Vintage Books in January 2025.